JINXPIL/flclash-converter/README.en.md

 </p>

 > [!IMPORTANT]
 > **Zero-Trust & Privacy First.** All calculations are performed strictly locally in your browser.
 No data leaves your device.
-The tool is created for educational purposes to study network protocols.
+The tool is created exclusively for educational purposes to study network protocols deeply.

 > [!WARNING]
+> **Attention: Issue with YAML subscriptions and Timeouts:**
-> **Important note on YAML and timeouts:** Many VPN providers intentionally restrict direct access to servers via third-party YAML configurations when exporting subscriptions.
-In such cases, proxy servers may successfully import and appear in the list, but upon attempting to connect, most of them will result in an infinite timeout.
-This is caused either by the provider's internal policy (blocking requests outside their official app) or by targeted protocol restrictions from censorship authorities (e.g., DPI/TSPU).
+> Many VPN providers intentionally (or due to incompetent API configuration) restrict the operation of third-party clients when exporting subscriptions.
+Servers may successfully load into your list, but when attempting to connect, they enter an infinite timeout.
+> 💡 **How to check who is to blame:** If you take a "raw" link to the same node (e.g., `vless://...` or JSON code), add it manually as a local profile, and **it works** — the problem is 100% on the provider's side.
+This means their server blocks your client's requests by `User-Agent` when attempting to update the subscription.
+In other cases, timeouts can be caused by targeted protocol signature blocks by censorship firewalls (DPI).

 ---